skolchin/gbr/README.md

 1. Detect board properties (board edges, spacing and board size):
     * Remove parts of image close to border
-    * Run HoughLinesP detection and determine line segments
+    * Run HoughLines to find the lines
-    * Calculate board edges as minimum and maximum coordinates of horizontal/vertical line segments
+    * Separate lines to vertical/horizontal ones
-    * Make up a new image and draw all line segments (thus removing any noise)
+    * Remove duplicates and lines too close to each other
-    * Run HoughLines to determine lines (it returns line orientation but not line origin)
+    * Calculate board edges as minimum and maximum coordinates of horizontal/vertical lines
-    * Assume a board size as number of horizontal/vertical lines found
+    * Detect a board size as number of horizontal/vertical lines found

 2. Find stones (black and white):
     * Apply pre-filters with parameters specified through the interface